 Established in 1904, The Caves State School is situated twenty-six kilometres to the north of Rockhampton on the Bruce Highway.
 Our school motto of 'Nothing but the Best' is reflected in our successful multi-age curriculum which has a central focus on high levels of literacy and numeracy.
+We face a world that is full of challenges, and we need to be confident, competent, and capable to succeed in an ever-changing future.
 At The Caves State School, we have a clear focus on identifying and catering for individual needs to improve outcomes for all children.
 We have a strong, embedded philosophy that aims to build the foundations of each individual's future success through encouraging and inspiring children to utilise their potential, curiosity, initiative and interest.
 This way, they construct their own learning, becoming life long learners through cultivating the skills of questioning, investigating, problem-solving and reflecting, recognising, celebrating and capitalising on their individual strengths.
 We promote self-respect, recognition of individual efforts, and pride in the school community.
-We encourage teamwork, attitudes that are positive and accepting in all relationships, and maintain positive three-way communication channels between students, families and staff.
+We encourage attitudes that are positive and accepting in all relationships, and maintain positive three-way communication channels between students, families and staff.
 A safe, supportive and stimulating environment is maintained through our Whole School Social Skills and Values Program, and a focus on ongoing learning and development of all members of the school community - A Learning Community.
 The Caves State School is happy, healthy and excited about learning!